 At first, having orthodontic treatment may take a little getting used to.
-It isn't uncommon to experience a bit of soreness when appliances are first put on, or some minor aches as teeth begin moving into new positions.
-Yet it's comforting to know that genuine orthodontic emergencies are rare.
+It isn't uncommon to experience a bit of soreness when appliances are first placed or some minor aches as teeth begin moving into new positions.
+Yet it should be comforting to know that genuine orthodontic emergencies are rare.

-If you think you may have an emergency, however, the first step is to determine the severity of the problem: Is it an urgent situation that requires immediate attention, or a minor problem that you can take care of yourself, temporarily, until you can come in to the office?
+If you think you may have an emergency, however, the first step is to determine the severity of the problem: Is it an urgent situation that requires immediate attention, or a minor problem that you can take care of yourself until you can come in to our office?

 A Major Emergency

 There are only a few true orthodontic (or dental) emergencies.
 They include:

 - Trauma or injury to the teeth, face or mouth

 - Infection or swelling of the gums, mouth or face